mhu10/scPanoView/README.md

 ## Installation ##
-PanoView is a python module that uses other common python libraries such as numpy, scipy, pandas, scikit-learn, etc. Prior installing PanoView from Github repository, please make sure that Git is probably installed or go to https://git-scm.com/  for the installation of Git.
+**PanoView** is a python module that uses other common python libraries such as numpy, scipy, pandas, scikit-learn, etc. Prior installing PanoView from Github repository, please make sure that Git is probably installed or go to https://git-scm.com/  for the installation of Git.
-To install PanoView at your local computer, open your command prompt and type the following
+To install **PanoView** at your local computer, open your command prompt and type the following

 ```
 pip install git+https://github.com/mhu10/scPanoView.git#egg=scPanoView
 ```

-It will install all the required python libraries for executing PanoView.
-To test the PanoView, open the python interpreter or your preferred IDE (Spyder, PyCharm, Jupyter, etc. ) and type the following
+It will install all the required python libraries for executing **PanoView**.
+To test the **PanoView**, open the python interpreter or your preferred IDE (Spyder, PyCharm, Jupyter, etc. ) and type the following

 ```
 from PanoramicView import scPanoView